40 Cool Italian Idioms for the Smooth-talking Language Learner

 This means to be completely taken by surprise, usually from news of something that’s negative in nature.

 “Taken aback” captures some of the same meaning, as in “She was taken aback when she heard that I lost the baby.”

 27. Mal comune, mezzo gaudio (Common bad, half rejoice)

 Misery does love company.
-(This is a conclusion that has been borne out in psychological research.)
 To put it in a more positive way, “a trouble shared is a trouble halved.”

 28. Farsene un baffo (To make a mustache of it)

 To make a mustache out of something means to treat something as insignificant, or not bothersome or burdensome at all.